 What will I study?

 This is a Masters Level (SCQF 11) course with study of the equivalent of 5 credits and upon successful completion of this course, delegates will be able to progress onto our Fundamentals of Research design course (10 credits).
-Please note that this course is running as a pilot for summer 2021 and so it will be run on our OpenUWS learning platform rather than our main MyUWS system.
+The course will be run on our OpenUWS learning platform.

 Our Introduction to Health Research course is delivered part-time and wholly online.
 You will be able to study in your own time anywhere in the world and at a pace that suits you.
 This means there’s no need to relocate or take a career break.